Rootletin

-Rootletin also known as ciliary rootlet coiled-coil protein (CROCC) is a protein that in humans is encoded by the CROCC gene.
+Rootletin, also known as ciliary rootlet coiled-coil protein (CROCC) is a protein in humans that is encoded by the CROCC gene.

-Rootletin is a component of the ciliary rootlet, and, together with CEP68 and CEP250, is required for centrosome cohesion.
+Rootletin is a component of the ciliary rootlet and, together with CEP68 and CEP250, is required for centrosome cohesion.

-Rootletin is an important protein in the ciliary rootlet, particular for the structure and can be considered an important protein in mitosis as it is a centrosome linker.
+Rootletin is an important protein in the ciliary rootlet, particularly for the structure and is considered important protein in mitosis as a centrosome linker.

 Function

 This protein forms part of the ciliary rootlet structure.
-It also helps to contribute to the centrosome cohesion before mitosis.
-Expression of rooletin leads to the formation of fibrous protein.
+It also contributes to the centrosome cohesion before mitosis.
+Expression of rootletin leads to the formation of fibrous protein.